-The table below lists the limits on the supported CCN resources.
+The following table lists the limits on the supported CCN resources.
 For limits on other Virtual Private Cloud (VPC) products, see Quota Limit.

 |Number of CCN instances per account||5|